realpython/materials/python-asterisk-and-slash-special-parameters/README.md

 # What Are Python Asterisk and Slash Special Parameters For?

-This folder contains supplementary code for the Real Python tutorial on [What Are Python Asterisk and Slash Special Parameters For?](https://realpython.com/python-asterisk-and-slash-special-parameters/).
+This folder contains supplementary code for the Real Python tutorial [What Are Python Asterisk and Slash Special Parameters For?](https://realpython.com/python-asterisk-and-slash-special-parameters/).
 You can copy the code examples, or continue your learning by experimenting more with them.

 ## Setup